 28. Have a solo show or exhibit your work in a group show

 One of the best ways for artists to generate extra cash is to have a solo show or exhibit their work in a group show.
-This can be a great way to showcase your work to potential buyers, and it can also help you see how much interest there is in your work.
+This can be a great way to showcase your work to potential buyers and help you see how much interest there is in your work.

-If you’re planning on having a solo show, promote it well in advance to attract as many people as possible.
-You should also consider having some business cards or flyers made so that people can contact you after the show.
+If you plan on having a solo show, promote it in advance to attract as many people as possible.
+You should also consider making some business cards or flyers so people can contact you after the show.
 Exhibiting your work in a group show can also be a great way to meet other artists and potential buyers.
-However, it’s essential to do your research before committing to a show, as some galleries take a commission on sales.
+However, doing your research before committing to a show is essential, as some galleries take a commission on sales.

 29. Teach art classes for kids

-One option for making more money is to teach art classes for kids.
-This can be a great way to share your passion for art with the next generation and earn some extra income.
+One option for making more money is to teach art classes to kids.
+This can be a great way to share your passion for art with the next generation and earn extra income.

-You need to keep a few things in mind when teaching art classes for kids.
+You must keep a few things in mind when teaching art classes for kids.
 First, you need to be patient and able to adapt your teaching style to each child.
-Second, you need to be creative in your lesson planning, incorporating various activities to keep the kids engaged.
-Third, you need to have a good understanding of the different media and techniques that are available.
-With a bit of planning and effort, teaching art classes for kids can be a great way to earn income as an artist.
+Second, you must be creative in your lesson planning, incorporating various activities to keep the kids engaged.
+Third, you need to understand the available media and techniques well.
+With some planning and effort, teaching art classes to kids can be a great way to earn income as an artist.